 The beginning of a new year is often the time people resolve to establish and maintain a healthier lifestyle.
-Being active and exercising regularly are good for everyone’s overall health and well-being, but this routine is even more important to maintain as we age.
+Being active and getting exercise regularly are good for everyone’s overall health and well-being, but this routine is even more important to maintain as we age.

 Exercise increases strength and flexibility, thereby lowering your risk for injury.
 According to NIHSeniorHealth.gov (a joint venture of the National Institute on Aging and the National Library of Medicine), being active can be beneficial for people with arthritis, heart disease, high blood pressure, diabetes, balance problems or difficulty walking.
 It can also help protect your body against chronic diseases and boost your spirits.
 In addition, preliminary studies show physical activity may help reduce the risk for Alzheimer’s disease and dementia.